szymonbe/kubernetes-training/Kubernetes-manageable-pods.md

     ```bash
     kubectl apply -f rs-test.yaml
     ```
 11. Check `rs` status and pods.
-In describe output check the status at the bottom.
-It should display history of creation and deletion of pods.
+In describing output check the status at the bottom.
+It should display the history of the creation and deletion of pods.
     ```bash
     kubectl -n test get po --show-labels
     kubectl -n test get rs